SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Wild Magic Surge

 Your spellcasting can unleash surges of untamed magic.
 Once per turn, you roll a d20 immediately after you cast a sorcerer spell of 1st level or higher.
-If you roll a 1 or a 2, roll on the Wild Magic Surge table.
+If you roll less or equal 2, roll on the Wild Magic Surge table.
 If that effect is a spell, it is too wild to be affected by your Metamagic, and it doesn't require concentration.

 ### Level 6